National Preparedness Month Should Include Your Pets!

 Submitted by on

 Your emergency kit for your pet should include everything they would need to be comfortable for a few days away from home.
-A lot of hotels and shelters do not allow pets so knowing where you can go that will accept your pet is key.
+Many hotels and shelters do not allow pets, so knowing where you can go that will accept your pet is vital.
 Assemble the kit in an easily carried bag or bin.
 The kit should include:

 • Harness, leash, or a carrier to transport the pet safely